modernweb-dev/web/packages/test-runner/README.md

 A test runner for web applications.

-👉&nbsp; Headless browsers with puppeteer, playwright, or selenium.
+👉&nbsp;&nbsp; Headless browsers with puppeteer, playwright, or selenium.
 \
-🚧&nbsp; Reports logs, 404s, and errors from the browser.
+🚧&nbsp;&nbsp; Reports logs, 404s, and errors from the browser.
 \
-📦&nbsp; Supports native es modules.
+📦&nbsp;&nbsp; Supports native es modules.
 \
-🔧&nbsp; Runs tests in parallel and in isolation.
+🔧&nbsp;&nbsp; Runs tests in parallel and in isolation.
 \
-👀&nbsp; Interactive watch mode.
+👀&nbsp;&nbsp; Interactive watch mode.
 \
-🏃&nbsp; Reruns only changed tests.
+🏃&nbsp;&nbsp; Reruns only changed tests.

 ## Getting started